-Kaper Charts - A chart dividing up troop responsibilities.
-Indicates all the jobs available and who is responsible during a meeting or a camp-out.
+Kaper Charts - A chart dividing up troop responsibilities, indicating all the jobs available and who is responsible during a meeting or a campout.
+Kaper Charts are a great way for Daisies to take the helm, either on her own or with adult assistance.